continuous-symmetry/our_research_group/latest_publications.md

 *  I. Tuvi-Arad and G. Alon,
-Improved Algorithms for Quantifying the Near Symmetry of Proteins: Complete Side Chains Analysis,
-J. of Cheminformatics, in press (2019).
+Improved Algorithms for Quantifying the Near Symmetry of Proteins: Complete Side Chains Analysis, Journal of Cheminformatics, in press (2019).

 * H. Wang, D. Avnir and I. Tuvi-Arad,